AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

    sudo systemctl reload-or-restart systemd-resolved
    ```

-After that, `systemd-resolved` shouldn't be shown in the output of `lsof`, and AdGuard Home should be able to bind to `127.0.0.1:53`.
+After that, `systemd-resolved` shouldn’t be shown in the output of `lsof`, and AdGuard Home should be able to bind to `127.0.0.1:53`.

 ## How to configure a reverse proxy server for AdGuard Home? {#reverseproxy}

-If you're already running a web server and want to access the AdGuard Home dashboard UI from a URL like `http://YOUR_SERVER/aghome/`, you can use this configuration for your web server:
+If you’re already running a web server and want to access the AdGuard Home dashboard UI from a URL like `http://YOUR_SERVER/aghome/`, you can use this configuration for your web server:

 ### nginx